Linktree raises $10.7M for its lightweight mini-profiles – TechCrunch

-Simple, link-centric user profiles might seem might not seem like a particularly ambitious idea, but it’s been big enough for Linktree.
+Simple, link-centric user profiles might not seem like a particularly ambitious idea, but it’s been big enough for Linktree.

 The Melbourne startup says that 8 million users — whether they’re celebrities like Selena Gomez and Dua Lipa or brands like HBO and Red Bull — have created profiles on the platform, with those profiles receiving more than 1 billion visitors in September.